tomeshnet/documents/technical/20180530_hpm5g-radio-tests.md

 **Long-term Solution**

-This issue is specific to the ESPRESSObin, since the LibreRouter mPCIe interfaces are designed to meet the power requirements of the HPM5G at 19 dBm.
+This issue will occur on the ESPRESSObin and other boards that do not source enough current through its mPCIe interface.
+The LibreRouter mPCIe interfaces are designed to meet the power requirements of the HPM5G at 19 dBm.
 In later parts of this document, we will also describe a board modification that will allow us to power the HPM5G properly on the ESPRESSObin.

 ### Uninitialized MAC Addresses on the HPM5G